olin/studentgovernment/student_government_bylaws.md

 supporting signatures of at least 10% of the Student Body.

 The President must call a Town Meeting within three school weeks.
-The Vice President for Communications will send an announcement containing the finalized amendment to the entire Student Body at least one week in advance of the Town Meeting.
-The Student Body will decide at a Town Meeting whether or not to approve the amendment.
+The Vice President for Communications sends an announcement containing the finalized amendment to the entire Student Body at least one week in advance of the Town Meeting.
+The Student Body decides at the Town Meeting whether or not to approve the amendment.

 #### Section 4.
 Town Meetings.